MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Policy-Based Routing (PBR).md

 - If the packet does not match any policy, it is then processed using the traditional [[routing]] table.

 # Applications of Policy-Based [[Routing]]
-- Load Balancing: PBR can be used to distribute traffic evenly across multiple links, improving bandwidth utilization and network performance.
+- [[Load Balancing]]: PBR can be used to distribute traffic evenly across multiple links, improving bandwidth utilization and network performance.
 - Traffic Segregation: PBR allows for the segregation of traffic types, ensuring that sensitive or critical traffic can be routed through more secure or reliable paths.
 - Cost Reduction: By directing traffic through less expensive links for certain types of traffic, PBR can help reduce operational costs.
 - Enhanced [[Security]]: PBR can be used to route traffic from specific sources or carrying specific types of [[data]] through firewalls or other [[security]] devices for additional scrutiny.